 1. Increase Good Bacteria Colony

-Fishless cycling your aquarium helps grow the two bacteria (that tackles ammonia and converts it to nitrates).
+Fishless cycling in your aquarium helps grow the two bacteria (that tackles ammonia and converts it to nitrates).
 The strains are called Nitrosomonas and Nitrobacter.

 2. Beginner Aquarist